 We could conclude that, with budgets rising, we just need to make User Experience happen.
 Doing this used to be straightforward.
 But this reminds me of when waterfall was the predominant way in which we developed software.
 The shift to agile brought with it new challenges and opportunities and, as a result, we saw a movement toward embedded rather than shared services.
 Agile development means UX leaders must adapt their approach to research to

 support self-service testing by non-researchers on autonomous teams

 However, unless we can adapt our research approaches to operate within agile teams and cultures, the inclusion of UX research as part of the product-development lifecycle could continue to be a significant challenge.
 That’s why we consider UX research to be one of the top opportunities for companies in 2020.

 I’m curious to hear readers’ thoughts on our survey results.
 Are there any surprises?
 Any special areas you’d like us to dig into more deeply in next year’s survey?
 Please leave your comments.
 We look forward to the discussion.

-Kuldeep has more than 15 years of experience in UX research, design, and engineering.
-He builds world-class UX teams, demonstrating business value through UX design and research.
-Before joining UserZoom, he was Head of User Experience at TATA Consultancy Services (TCS).
-Previously, he led UX Design and User Research at PayPal for nearly a decade.
+Kuldeep has more than 20 years of experience in UX research and design, working for small and large enterprise organizations.
+He had built world-class UX teams, demonstrating business value through UX design and research.
+Before joining UserZoom, he was at TATA Consultancy Services (TCS), where he was Head of User Experience.
+Prior to that, he led UX Design and User Research at PayPal for nearly a decade.
+He has also led UX efforts at KLA-Tencor and Icon Medialab.
 Kuldeep is a renowned author and speaker.
-He earned a BE in Industrial Engineering from Nagpur University and a Master’s Degree in Human Computer Interaction from the Industrial Engineering department at Clemson University.
+He has a BE in Industrial Engineering from Nagpur University and a Master’s Degree in Human Computer Interaction from the Industrial Engineering department at Clemson University.
 Read More